 9.2.1.4 Marine scientific research

-A description of potential impacts and issues to be addressed, along with proposed management measures and a description of residual impacts .
+A description of potential impacts and issues to be addressed, along with proposed management measures and a description of residual impacts [, according to the IALA’s regulations.].

-9.2.1.5bis Sociocultural uses
+[] 9.2.2 Impacts on Sociocultural values and uses

 A description of potential impacts and issues to be addressed pertaining to sociocultural uses of the area (e.g., traditional navigation routes, migratory paths of culturally significant marine species, sacred sites and waters associated with ritual or ceremonial activities of Indigenous Peoples and local communities), along with proposed management measures and a description of residual impacts.